In this article

 Why Productivity Matters for Teachers

-Teacher productivity isn't about doing more — it's about doing the right things efficiently so you have energy left for what matters.
-The current reality is unsustainable: 54-hour work weeks, Sunday grading sessions, and the guilt of feeling perpetually behind.
+Teacher productivity is not about doing more, it is about doing the right things efficiently so you have energy left for what matters.
+The current reality is unsustainable: Sunday grading sessions, constant prep pressure, and the guilt of feeling perpetually behind.

-The strategies below aren't theoretical.
-They come from conversations with thousands of teachers who have found ways to maintain high-quality instruction while reclaiming their evenings and weekends.
+The strategies below are practical systems teachers can apply to maintain high-quality instruction while protecting more of their evenings and weekends.
 The common thread?
 Systems beat willpower every time.

-Whether you adopt 3 of these strategies or all 15, the goal is the same: spend less time on administrative work and more time on the human side of teaching that no system can replicate.
+Whether you adopt a few of these strategies or the full list, the goal is the same: spend less time on administrative work and more time on the human side of teaching that no system can replicate.

 Planning and Prep Strategies